 Neighborhood Council Board Members, whether elected, selected or appointed, are required to complete all mandatory trainings in order to vote on issues that come before the Council.
 Trainings available to Board Members are created to ensure success during their period of service.
 All Board Members shall complete mandatory trainings as prescribed by the City Council, the Commission, the Office of the City Clerk, Funding Division, and Department of Neighborhood Empowerment (DONE).

-Board members not completing mandatory trainings provided by the city within 45 days of being seated or after expiration of the training, shall lose their STNC Council voting rights on all items before the board.
+Board Members who have not completed all mandatory trainings required by the City of Los Angeles, DONE, BONC, and the Office of the City Clerk within forty-five (45) days of being seated, or whose required trainings have expired, shall not be eligible to vote on any matters before the Board.

-Board members not completing mandatory trainings provided by the city within 60 days of being seated or after expiration of the training, shall be deemed removed from the board.
+Board Members who have not completed all required trainings within sixty (60) days of being seated, or whose required trainings have expired, may be deemed ineligible to serve and shall be subject to removal in accordance with applicable City policies.
+Reasonable consideration shall be given if delays are caused by the City’s training system or if a Board Member requires assistance or accommodation to complete the required training.

 Consideration will be taken into account, if Cornerstone or the current training company is the cause of the delay, or a board member needs help and assistance in completing the training.
 For any accommodations needed contact the STNC President.